Kaayzeer/Kaayzeer/README.md

 My ultimate goal is to become a certified full-stack developer and to continue improving my coding skills.
 I believe that the field of technology is constantly evolving, and it is important to stay ahead of the curve in order to deliver the best possible outcomes for clients.

-In my free time, I enjoy contributing to open-source projects and participating in hackathons.
-I am a firm believer in the power of collaboration and I value the opportunity to learn from others in the tech community.
-With my technical skills and passion for coding, I am confident in my ability to bring innovative solutions to any project.
+In my free time, I collaborate with friends in projects and Im always broadening my technical skills and passion for coding.

 |  Language/Tool  |  Icon  |  Description  |
 | --- | --- | --- |